Trevellp/Trevellp.github.io/essays/UseofAI.md

 ChatGPT identified potential errors, saving me debugging time.

 ### Other Uses in ICS 314
-For time management, I used AI to summarize ideas or other prompts to save me time:
+For time management, I used AI to summarize ideas or other prompts to save me time
 ---

 ## III.
 Impact on Learning and Understanding